sftpplus/sftpplus-docs/src/doc_source/quick-start/on-windows.rst

     :class: "mb-2 grayscale"

 Once successfully installed, a new shortcut is added to the Windows menu.
-Look for **SFTPPlus Local Manager** and launch it.
-This shortcut will start the SFTPPlus Local Manager which is the web-based administration panel.
+Look for **SFTPPlus Web Manager** and launch it.
+This shortcut will start the SFTPPlus Web Manager which is the web-based administration panel.

 If you get the **This site is not secure** message, click on the **Details** and then **Go on to the webpage**.
 This message is due to your self-signed SSL certificate,which SFTPPlus generates as part of the installation process.

-The SFTPPlus Local Manager comes with an initial administration account.
+The SFTPPlus Web Manager comes with an initial administration account.
 The username and the password are the ones entered during the installation process.
 Use the credentials to log in before proceeding with the next step.

-Navigate to `https://127.0.0.1:10020`, enter those credentials, and you will see the Local Manager's status screen similar to that below.
+Navigate to `https://127.0.0.1:10020`, enter those credentials, and you will see the Web Manager's status screen similar to that below.
 You can replace `127.0.0.1` with the IP address of the system on which SFTPPlus was installed.

 ..  image:: /_static/guides/status-small.png
-    :alt: Local Manager Status page
+    :alt: Web Manager Status page
     :align: center

-Once you have logged in to the Local Manager, you can begin the process of customizing your instance.
+Once you have logged in to the Web Manager, you can begin the process of customizing your instance.

 .. _changing-admin-credentials: